Macribeiro/RockPaperScissor/README.md

-Simples Game Project Rock, Paper, Scissor.
+Simple Game Project Rock, Paper, Scissor.

 This program gets your name and you compete with the machine (PC).